Kr-TeamWise/bayesian-token-prediction-llm-routing/CONTRIBUTING.md

 ### Before Contributing

-1. **Read the Paper**: Understand the theoretical foundation and key contributions
+1. **Read the Paper**: Understand the theoretical foundation and methodology
-2. **Review Existing Issues**: Check if your idea is already being discussed
-3. **Reproduce Results**: Ensure you can run the main experiments successfully
+2. **Run Experiments**: Reproduce the baseline results on your system
+3. **Check Issues**: Review existing issues and discussions
+4. **Theoretical Discussions**: Join our research Discord community at https://discord.gg/yuzNhYBe

 ### Research Standards